 If you lived with a life quality of 2 and you worked your way up to a 3 (which probably was not even attainable for most people 150 years ago by our standards today) you would be the happiest person on the planet.

 It's all perspective and what you want to compare it with bear!

 We all complain about dumb/trivial stuff.
-That's not to overlook legit complaints from suffering, abuse, injustice or other conditions that must be aggressively confronted and managed or eliminated if possible by applying effective means that we have at our disposal.
+That's not to overlook legit complaints from suffering, abuse, injustice or other conditions that must be aggressively confronted and eliminated if possible by applying effective means that we have at our disposal.

 I complain more than I should at home, like everybody else........especially considering that I was able to observe the worlds MASTER MENTOR on not complaining.......ever.